alexandersoen/csmetrics.org/docs/Overview.md

 We start by dividing credit for each paper equally among all authors and credit it to their institution.

 **Measured impact**  For each publication, we query Microsoft Academic API for all citations from any year.
 Each institution with an author then accrues these citations weighted by the fraction of authors at the institution.
-For example, a publication with 2 authors at University A and one author at University B and 100 citations, accrues 66.6 citations to University A and 33.3 citations to University B.
+For example, a publication with 2 authors at University A and 1 author at University B and 100 citations, accrues 66.6 citations to University A and 33.3 citations to University B.

-**Predicted impact**   More than other disciplines, CS research institutions are currently experiencing a lot of growth to meet student demand and societal workforce and innovation demands on CS..
+**Predicted impact**   More than other disciplines, CS research institutions are currently experiencing a lot of growth to meet student demand and societal workforce and innovation demands on CS.
 We have thus included a predictive forward-looking metric, to understand the benefits of investment or the results of neglect.

 For the predicted impact, we compute the number of papers appearing in a venue and divide the credit equally among authors’ institutions.
 We optionally weight this count by the geometric mean of the citations to the venue.
 This weighting thus gives more potential impact to papers that appear in venues that in the past had more citations.
 We use the geometric mean instead of the arithmetic mean because even in the impactful venues, many papers are not cited, many incur only a modest number of citations (which depend on the discipline and point in history), and a few are very highly cited.

 ### <a name="limitations"></a>Limitations

 As discussed above, we only consider publications, which are a very important piece of scholarly output, but  only a piece.
-Even when considering publications, we ideally wish to measure impact rather than just count publications.
+Even when considering publications, we ideally wish to measure impact rather than just counting publications.
 We use citations as the measure of impact, but recognize that citations do not tell the full story.

 A significant challenge with using citations as a metric is that citations take time to accumulate, with significant variation across papers in citation rate over time.
 For recent papers, less than 2 or 3 years old, citations are not a good way to measure impact.
 We have developed and used a novel metric, based on predicted citation count, estimating this based on the venue.